peizhaoli05/peizhaoli05.github.io/_pages/markdown.md

 Photographed by Jiayu Chen@Boston Lot Lake, NH, Summer 2020.

 ![with_zizhang.jpg](../images/with_zizhang.jpeg)
 The last day of 2020@Seaport, Boston.
-I am very fortunate to have Zizhang with me.
+I am very fortunate to have Zizhang with me in Boston.

 ![2020_christmas.jpg](../images/2020_christmas.jpeg)
 Christmas Day 2020@Sei Bar Wakefield.
-From left to right: Dumpling Wang, Qi Liu, Zizhang Chen, Me, and Huiru Yu.
+From left to right: Haoyu Wang, Qi Liu, Zizhang Chen, Me, and Huiru Yu.